 ETFs weighted by market capitalisation—colloquially called vanilla ETFs—invest more of your money into bigger companies.
 For that reason, JSE giant Naspers currently represents 22.16% of the Satrix Top 40.
 The company’s representation in the An index is a tool we can use to measure movement over time.
 In the stock market, we use indices to track the performance of a selection of listed companies.
 This could include all the companies listed on the market, or all the companies in a certain sector.
 In inflation, we use an index to track the price of certain changes as it grows in size or loses value.
 A company’s contribution to an ETF is determined by multiplying the number of shares the company issued by the share price.
 If a company’s share price falls terribly, think Steinhoff, the amount of space the company takes up in the ETF shrinks.
 If the company’s share price continues to struggle, it gets booted out of the ETF and replaced by a more promising prospect.

-When market capitalisation ETFs invest your money into the underlying companies, they allocate a bigger percentage of your money to companies that are bigger.
-The Ashburton Top40 ETF and the Satrix Top 40 Index Fund are examples of market capitalisation ETFs.
+When market capitalisation ETFs invest your money into the underlying companies, the ETF allocates a bigger percentage of your money to companies that are bigger.
+Of every R100 invested in the Satrix Top 40, R22.16 will therefore go towards Naspers.